threefoldtech/home/wiki/products/v3/tfgrid_3.10.md

 Various bugfixes that can be tracked [here](https://github.com/orgs/threefoldtech/projects/192/views/10)

 ## tfgrid-sdk-go 0.8.0
-This release introduces the reusable threefold grid sdk where we abstract lots of functionality we developed for terraform for reusability in a separate set of libraries

-?
-Fill in the highlights (features) what they can do with
+We combined the majority of our Go projects into a single repository for simpler administration and quicker releases.
+We also took some of our code out of the Terraform project and put it in its own reusable library so that users could use it to create new platforms or plugins.

+### grid-client

+The current grid client is powerful enough to serve as the foundation layer for our terraform plugin, you can use it to deploy networks, virtualmachines, and kubernetes

+### grid-proxy

+- Support standby status for the node, that are powered off by the farmerbot
+- Allowing farm filtering based on the requested resources
+### RMB

+- Improvements in the direct client resilience to recover from close connections [details](https://github.com/threefoldtech/tfgrid-sdk-go/pull/146)

+### tf-grid-cli

+A very simple tool allowing the creation of virtual machines and kubernetes clusters, you can read the documentation on how to get started [here](https://manual.grid.tf/tfgridcmd/grid3_cli_readme.html)

+### gridify
+An experimental project that enables ThreeFold as a platform for developers to deploy their projects with a single command, "gridify," when a Procfile is available in their code repository.
+You can check it out here.
+The currently supported platforms are:

+You can start checking it out [here](https://github.com/threefoldtech/tfgrid-sdk-go/tree/development/gridify)

+The currently supported platforms are

+- go 1.18
+- python 3.10.10
+- node 16.17.1
+- npm 8.10.0
+- caddy

 ## tfgrid-sdk-ts 2.0.0

+We have consolidated all components targeting web/TypeScript developers and frontend efforts into the same repository for easier management and rapid releases.
+This is now where gridclient, dashboard, statistics websites, and other TypeScript-based projects [reside](https://github.com/threefoldtech/tfgrid-sdk-ts).

-We moved all of the components targeting web/typescript developers and frontend efforts to be in the same [repo](https://github.com/threefoldtech/tfgrid-sdk-ts) aiming for easier managment and rapid releases, This is now where gridclient, dashboard, statistics websites, .. all typescript based projects live
+We moved all of the components targeting web/typescript developers and frontend efforts to be in the same  aiming for easier managment and rapid releases, This is now where gridclient, dashboard, statistics websites, .. all typescript based projects live

 ### Grid-Client
-- Gateways to support wireguard
+- Gateways now support wireguard backends
-- Support hex secrets
+- Added support for hex secrets

 And various [fixes](https://github.com/orgs/threefoldtech/projects/192/views/12?filterQuery=repo%3A%22threefoldtech%2Ftfgrid-sdk-ts%22+label%3Agrid_client)